aurelienmart/MagicMirror2/modules/traffic/README.md

 ## Styling

-You can use a global `MagicMirror/css/custom.css` file to customize the styles for each line of MMM-Traffic separately.
+You can use a global `MagicMirror/css/custom.css` file to customize the styles for each line of traffic separately.
 Each line has its own class that should be used to apply styles:
-  - `.mmmtraffic-firstline`
+  - `.traffic-firstline`
-  - `.mmmtraffic-secondline`
+  - `.traffic-secondline`

 For example, this css
 ```
-.mmmtraffic-firstline {
+.traffic-firstline {
   font-size: 40px;
   color: yellow;
 }

-.mmmtraffic-secondline {
+.traffic-secondline {
   color: green;
 }
 ```